Cylvre-Language/Cylvre/README.md

 ```

 ## Prerequisites
-- JDK 8 and above
+- JDK 8 or above
 - Gradle 6.7
 - *All other dependencies will be packaged into the jar file by running* `gradle jar`